lndecastro/AI_Productivity_Tools/ai_productivity_tools/Topic2_Document_Reading_Summarization_and_Preparation.md

 ### Step 2: Load and Summarize

-Use a tool like ChatGPT, Claude, NotebookLM, or Perplexity to:
+Use a tool like ChatGPT/Gemini/Copilot/etc., Claude, NotebookLM, or Perplexity to:

 - Upload or paste your document
 - Ask the AI to generate: